 According to McCoy, Weeks certified the Dexter School Board results on April 5, then asked her to hand over her keys and her name badge three days later.

-The Missouri State Highway Patrol was asked and will have to decide whether or not to investigate the claims involving the election.
+The Missouri State Highway Patrol was asked to investigate the claims involving the election.